Jomppeli/auto-repository-setup/README.md

 :---document.md
 :--readme.md
 ```
-The script recognizes the given file extensions and uses predefined example files as a placeholders.
+The script recognizes the given file extensions and uses predefined example files as placeholders.
 The example files can be found from **dev/resources/python/examplefiles**.
 The files are base64 encoded.

 Continue and save the structure if needed or start over:
 ```